Stivooo/mimicry-js/README.md

 ## About TypeScript types

-Mimicry-js is written in TypeScript and ships with the types generated so if you're using TypeScript you will get some nice type support out the box. \
+Mimicry-js is written in TypeScript and ships with the types generated so if you're using TypeScript you will get type support out the box. \
 The builder below, in addition to the object with fields, has a set of traits and a postBuild transformer.

 ```ts